PseudoDevs/IamGhost/amd1.md

-Last updated: 2024-04-07 20:25:06
+Last updated: 2024-04-07 20:25:39
-Random Quote: I will not be remembered as Set Arys the Unworthy.
-I will not soil my cloak.  -  Arys Oakheart
+Random Quote: I just want to stand on top of the Wall and piss off the edge of the world.  -  Tyrion Lannister